petershin/liferay-learn/docs/dxp/latest/en/liferay-development/tooling/liferay-workspace/creating-code-with-liferay-workspace.md

    blade create -l
    ```

 1. Once you've identified the template you want to use, generate your project.
-For example, to create a MVC Portlet, use this command:
+For example, to create a MVC portlet, use this command:

    ```bash
    blade create -t mvc-portlet -p com.acme.z3x1.portlet -c MyPortlet myproject-web
    ```

-   This creates a project using the MVC Portlet template (`-t mvc-portlet`), generates the portlet class in the Java package you specify (`-p com.acme.z3x1.portlet`), specifies the name of the portlet class (`-c MyPortlet`), and names the project `myproject-web`.
+   This creates a project using the MVC portlet template (`-t mvc-portlet`), generates the portlet class in the Java package you specify (`-p com.acme.z3x1.portlet`), specifies the name of the portlet class (`-c MyPortlet`), and names the project `myproject-web`.

 ## Creating Projects Manually